The Office of Postdoctoral Research provides the following brief, summary information to assist postdocs, faculty advisors, and administrative staff.

 - Postdoctoral Researchers

 - Compensation: Starting and subsequent salaries are determined by the advisor (the PI who is supervising the postdoc).
-No university or college policies currently exist regarding the minimum or maximum salary for postdoctoral researchers, although the postdoc office does recommend that faculty and administrators consult the NIH NRSA stipend levels for guidance on minimum compensation based on years of experience.
+All salary changes thereafter must be submitted to COM Compensation for review and approval, including annual salary increases and increases based on years of postdoctoral experience.
+In accordance with The College of Medicine/Office of Health Sciences’ Compensation Office policy, the minimum salary allowable for a postdoctoral researcher is $30,000/year.
+However, The Office of Postdoctoral Research strongly recommends that faculty and administrators consult the NIH NRSA stipend levels for guidance on minimum compensation based on years of experience.

 - Taxes: Withheld from salaries.